Adriaan Reland: Academic career

 In 1699, Reland was appointed Professor of Physics and Metaphysics at the University of Harderwijk.
 By this point, he had achieved a good knowledge of Arabic, Hebrew, and other Semitic languages.
 In 1701, at age 25, he was appointed Professor of Oriental Languages at the University of Utrecht.
 Beginning in 1713, he also taught Hebrew Antiquities.
-This was extended with a Chair in Jewish Antiquity.
+This was extended with a chair in Jewish Antiquity.

 Reland gained renown for his research in Islamic studies and linguistics; his work being an early example of comparative linguistics.
 Additionally, he studied Persian and was interested in the relation of Eastern myths to the Old Testament.
 He published a work concerning East Asian myths, Dissertationum miscellanearum partes tres, in 1708.
 Moreover, he discovered the link for the Malay language to the Western Pacific dictionaries of Willem Schouten and Jacob Le Maire.

 Research on Middle East

 Reland, through compiling Arabic texts, completed De religione Mohammedica libri duo in 1705.
 This work, extended in 1717, was considered the first objective survey of Islamic beliefs and practices.
 It quickly became a reference work throughout Europe and was translated into Dutch, English, German, French and Spanish.

-Reland also extensively researched Middle Eastern locations and biblical geography, taking interest in the Semitic peoples of Palestine.
-He published Antiquitates Sacrae veterum Hebraeorum (1708) and Palaestina ex monumentis veteribus illustrata (1714), in which he described and mapped the Biblical-era geography of Palestine.
+Reland also extensively researched Middle Eastern locations and biblical geography, taking interest in Palestine.
+He published Antiquitates Sacrae veterum Hebraeorum (1708) and Palaestina ex monumentis veteribus illustrata (1714), in which he described and mapped the biblical peoples, and ancient geography of Palestine.

 Reland retained his professorship for his entire life, and additionally became a noted poet.
 In 1718, at age 41, he died of smallpox in Utrecht.